Officials: Many Haitian migrants are being released in US - NewsBreak

 Officials: Many Haitian migrants are being released in US

-Many Haiti an migrants camped in a small Texas border town are being released in the United States, two U.S. officials said Tuesday, undercutting the Biden administration's public statements that the thousands in the camp faced immediate expulsion.
+DEL RIO, Texas (AP) — Many Haitian migrants camped in a small Texas border town are being released in the United States, two U.S. officials said Tuesday, undercutting the Biden administration’s public statements that the thousands in the camp faced immediate expulsion.

 Haitians have been freed on a “very, very large scale” in recent days, according to one U.S. official with direct knowledge of operations.
 The official, who was not authorized to discuss the matter and thus spoke on condition of anonymity, put the figure in the thousands.